Greek City-State Political Philosophy: The Foundations of Democracy and Citizenship

 Conventions of the Constitution

-Conventions of the Constitution are rules of the constitution that are not enforced by the law courts.
+Conventions of the Constitution are rules of the Constitution that are not enforced by the law courts.
 Because the law courts do not enforce them, they are best regarded as non-legal rules.
 Still, because they do, in fact, regulate the working of the constitution, they are an important concern of the constitutional lawyer.
-Sanction behind Conventions:- The Conventions … Read more
+“Government is a co-operative function; … Read more